logzio/logz-docs/_source/logzio_collections/_log-sources/azure-diagnostic-logs.md

 The automated deployment sets up a new Event Hub namespace and all the components you'll need to collect logs in one Azure region.

-Each automated deployment sets up these resources in your Azure environment:
+The automated deployment will create the following services:
+* Serveless Function App
+* Event Hubs Namspace
+* Function's logs Storage Account
+* Back up Storage Account for failed shipping
+* App Service Plan

-* 1 namespace
+* Application Insights
-* 1 Azure function
-* 1 event hub
-* 2 blobs (1 to store logs from the Azure functions, 1 for failover storage)

 ### Naming convention

 Each deployed resource has a Logz.io-defined name and ends with a string unique to that deployment.

 For example:
-We name the namespace `LogzioNS`—so if your namespace is `LogzioNS6nvkqdcci10p`, the rest of the deployed resources will end with `6nvkqdcci10p`.
+We name the namespace `LogzioLNS`—so if your namespace is `LogzioLNS6nvkqdcci10p`, the rest of the deployed resources will end with `6nvkqdcci10p`.

 </details>